nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> studentlist clear
     There is no existing student list.

 #### 4.1.4 Clear all existing student lists from the student list collection
 Delete a specific student list from the student list collection base on its index.
-If you wish to delete all student lists in the student list collection, please use `student.list clear` instead.
+If you wish to delete all student lists in the student list collection, please use `studentlist clear` instead.

 Command: